technosmarter/home-credito-loan-finanace-management-multipurpose-system/README.md

 4.After that process if all details are correct then you will need to wait just 5 seconds. <br>
 5.After that, you will see create user form.
 This user will be an admin.
 Enter the first name, email, and password and confirm the password then click on submit.
 That’s it. <br>
 6.You have successfully installed your system.
 Go to the general setting and set your path URL with a forward slash /. <br>
  The loan management system or you can say finance system is developed on PHP PDO + Oops + Prepared + Filters.
 This is a completely secured and responsive system .<br>
+ # Developer
+ <a href="https://technosmarter.com">Techno Smarter </a>
+ # Home Credito loan finance management multipurpose system in PHP
+ <a href="https://technosmarter.com/item/home-credito-loan-finance-management-multipurpose-system-in-php">Home Credito loan finance management multipurpose system in PHP</a>